michael-yip/MaltegoVT/README.md

   get_positives

 = Requirement =
-  +1 VirusTotal Public API key
+  + VirusTotal Public API key

+= Installation (using the Maltego configuration file) =
+  1) Place content from this reposition in the path C:/Maltego Transforms/MaltegoVTPublic/
+  2) Open Maltego and import the configuration file named "MaltegoVTPub.mtz"

 Note: the file named 'gc' is a file "mutex" used to keep track of daily garbage collection on cached queries.